lopezdsr/sql-query/sql_reference.md

 | `NOT A` | Boolean expressions | TRUE if A is FALSE; FALSE otherwise. |
 | `A AND B` | Boolean expressions | TRUE if A and B are both TRUE; FALSE otherwise. |
 | `A OR B` | Boolean expressions | FALSE if A and B are both FALSE; TRUE otherwise. |
+{: caption="Table 57.
+Boolean operators" caption-side="top"}

 <h3>Related References</h3>

-An *operator* is referenced by [valueExpression](#valueExpression).
+A *operator* are referenced by [valueExpression](#valueExpression).

 ## Sampling Table Data
 {: #chapterSamplingTableData}

-Any table (that is, any object that is stored on Cloud {{site.data.keyword.cos_short}}) that is used in a *from* clause can be associated with a *table sample* clause.
+Any table, that is, object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause* can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
-This lets you write queries for samples of the data, for example, for the interactive data exploration, data mining, and so on.
+This lets you write queries for samples of the data, for example, for the purpose of interactive data exploration, data mining, and so on.

-The general syntax of a table sample clause is described by the following syntax diagram.
+The general syntax of a table sample clause is described by the rail road diagram below.

 <h3 id="sample">sample</h3>